-For those of us who have been working in the world of conversational interfaces for some time, it’s exciting to see our art thrive but also surprising that conversational design is being talked about as if it’s something new.
-Admittedly, the rise of these new technologies means that conversational design is taking a new path and allowing us to rethink approaches to designing and using conversational interfaces.
+For those of us who have been working in the world of conversational interfaces for some time, it’s exciting to see our art thrive but also surprising that conversation design is being talked about as if it’s something new.
+Admittedly, the rise of these new conversational AI technologies means that conversation design is taking a new path and allowing us to rethink approaches to designing and using conversational interfaces.
 But when I think back to the start of my journey in the industry, some things really aren’t that new.

 At VoxGen, we have spent the last 15 years creating, refining and optimising our processes for designing and evaluating effective, natural and efficient conversational dialogs.

 If we’re expecting our users to engage with spoken language interfaces, it’s essential that we design with models of natural conversation in mind.
-In a previous blog post ‘Design IVR Conversations not Call Flows’, we discuss 3 key areas that are important to conversational design:
+In a previous blog post ‘Design IVR Conversations not Call Flows’, we discuss 3 key areas that are important to conversation and conversational AI design:

 Our learnings from the last decade of designing smart, connected and conversational IVRs has highlighted the importance of user-centred design (UCD).
-UCD is critical to designing great conversational designs.
+UCD is critical to designing great conversation designs.

 Figure 1: VoxGen user-centred design process